ev3dev/ev3dev.github.io/docs/tutorials/setting-up-ethernet-over-bluetooth-on-mac.md

 subject: Ethernet Over Bluetooth
 ---

+__Note:__ If you do not need to access the Internet from the EV3 brick, consider using [tethering] instead.

+---

 These instructions are for [brickman v0.5.0](http://www.ev3dev.org/news/2015/02/24/Package-Release/).
 If you are using an older version, please upgrade.